Kees1958/W3C_annual_most_used_survey_blocklist/README.md

 A study performed by Brave browser seems to support the claim that for the two billion plus websites a limited number of adserver networks deliver the ads.
 In nearly every business the 20-80 rule (parreto principle) applies, also in digital advertising.
 A study done by the Brave browser team confirmed this "WE FOUND THAT ONLY 201 RULES ACCOUNTED FOR 90% OF THE BLOCKING ACTIVITY" (see https://brave.com/the-mounting-cost-of-stale-ad-blocking-rules/).

                                                    LOW UPDATE FREQUENCY
-Like Peter Low explains on his website (https://pgl.yoyo.org/adservers/index.php), you need to focus on the advertising and tracking networks which place the adds on the websites you visit.
+Peter Low started his hostfile format adserver focussed blocklist in 2006.
+He explains on his website (https://pgl.yoyo.org/adservers/index.php), you need to focus on the advertising and tracking networks which place the adds on the websites you visit.
 Such a list is not subjective to a lot of changes for three reasons.
-Peter Low started his hostfile format adserver focussed blocklist in 2006.

 1. It takes a lot of time and money to build an (ad serving) backbone network.